-A list of all courses taught in the department or equivalent
+A list of all CSUSM courses taught in the department or equivalent

 One representative syllabus for each course taught during the evaluation cycle

-The complete university-prepared report of the Student Evaluations of Instruction for all courses evaluated in accordance with the CBA during the evaluation cycle
+The complete university-prepared report of the Student Evaluations of Instruction for all courses evaluated in accordance with the CBA during the evaluation cycle.
+This is to include both the file with the student feedback and the companion comparison file received later (profile line).
+If you cannot locate the emails you received with these attachments, copies of the evaluations can be requested from Institutional Planning and Assessment.
+Note - One-semester lecturers will not have these files before the WPAF deadline and they will be added later by the Chair.
+One-year contract lecturers should upload their Fall semester evaluation and comparison files, but the Chair will need to access the Spring semester evaluations.

 Course materials such as sample lesson plans, assessments of student learning outcomes, assignments, and examples of student work, pertaining to the evaluation cycle

-Materials required in accordance with approved college/division and/or department/program or equivalent criteria
+Materials required in accordance with approved college/division and/or department/program or equivalent criteria.

-Copies of all prior periodic evaluations with responses/rebuttals (if any)
+Copies of all prior periodic evaluations by chairs or PRCs with responses/rebuttals (if any).
+Note – these are previous evaluations of you, not student evaluations (those go under #6 above).

 A copy of the relevant university procedure, and all college/division, and department/program Lecturer evaluation criteria